 Leaves are simple and alternate, lance-like, 2 to 6 inches long and ¼ to 1 inch wide, stalkless except for the lowest leaves.
 Lower leaves have sharply toothed edges, the upper leaves becoming smaller and toothless.
 Upper leaf surface is green (usually dark) and smooth, lower surface is white from short, densely matted hairs.
 Stems are single or multiple from the ground, mostly hairless and unbranched in the lower plant, becoming hairy and much branched in the flower cluster.

 Of Minnesota's five native Artemisia species, A. serrata does not inhabit the dry western prairie habitats common to the other four and in fact is found mostly in the eastern half of the state, south of Duluth.
 Its preference for moist soils and a higher shade tolerance makes it better adapted to wood margins, especially along lake shores, shrubby wetlands and riparian areas.
 While some references say A. serrata can grow to heights of 9 feet, I've never personally seen a specimen taller than about 5.
 A similar species is White Sage (Artemisia ludoviciana), which has toothless leaves, all leaf and stem surfaces densely covered in matted hairs, and typically silvery-green, while Saw-tooth Wormwood leaves have serrated edges, are green (typically dark) and hairless on the upper leaf surface, and stems mostly hairless below the flower cluster.

 Please visit our sponsors

 Where to buy native seed and plants ↓

 Photos by K. Chayka taken in Ramsey County.
-Photos courtesy Peter M. Dziuk taken in Anoka and Ramsey counties.
-Photos courtesy Keir Morse taken at Wild River State Park.
+Photos by Peter M. Dziuk taken in Anoka and Ramsey counties.

 Have you seen this plant in Minnesota, or have any other comments about it?